Join the Global Breast Cancer Movement

 Screening

-A test or procedure used to find cancer or a noncancerous condition in a seemingly healthy person without symptoms.
+A test or procedure used to find cancer or a benign (not cancer) condition in a person who does not have any known problems or symptoms.

 Screening Mammogram

-A test used to find early signs of breast cancer in a woman who is not having any breast problems or symptoms.
-It involves two X-rays views of each breast.
+A test used to find early signs of breast cancer in a woman who does not have any known breast problems or symptoms.

 Second Primary Tumor

-A second breast cancer that arises in a different location from the first.
-Different from a local recurrence, which is the return of the first breast cancer.
+A second breast cancer that develops in a different location from the first.
+This is different from a recurrence, which is the return of the first breast cancer.

 Selection Criteria

-In a summary research table, the specific standards (such as study design and number of participants) that a study has to meet to be included in a table.
+In a summary research table, the specific standards (such as study design and number of participants) a study has to meet to be included.

 Sensitivity